taekop/ezslack/README.md

 ## Handler

-Whenever subclass of `Handler` is defined, handler methods are registered in [`HANDLER_REGISTRY`](ezslack/handler.py#L44).
+Whenever subclass of [`Handler`](ezslack/handler/handler.py) is defined, handler methods are registered in [`REGISTRIES`](ezslack/handler/registry.py#L33).
 String arguments in handler decorator are automatically converted into regex pattern with anchors.
 Matched groups are passed to arguments and keyword arguments whether they are named.

 ```python
 from ezslack import Handler, message